 6. Establish a single source of truth for continuous monitoring, remediation, and documentation

-Use your cloud data security solutions to determine the risk levels of the various streams of audit trails and logs garnered over time.
+Use your cloud security management solutions to determine the risk levels of the various streams of audit trails and logs garnered over time.
 More specifically, with intuitive Data Detection and Response (DDR) and Data Security Posture Management (DSPM) platforms, you can get:

 - A data-focused view of your cloud data assets, including content, access, identities, and data vulnerabilities and exposures.